zfergus/pybind11-autogen/README.md

 * `enum class` are parsed as classes, not enums
 * inline doxygen comments (e.g., `///< @brief A brief description`) are not parsed correctly
+* templates types need to be manually specified

 If you find any other issues, please open an issue on GitHub.